emberjs/rfcs/text/0478-tracked-properties-updates.md

 });
 ```

-`@watchable` would be imported from `@ember/object`, since it is used
+`@dependencyCompat` would be imported from `@ember/object/compat`, since it is used
 specifically in Ember apps for interop with Ember object model abstractions.
 Like other Ember decorators, it would be usable in both classic and native
 classes.
 When used in classic classes, it will be able to define its underlying
 getter and setter using the same API as computed properties.
 However, it will
-throw an error if it is used to define more than one getter/setter - watchable
+throw an error if it is used to define more than one getter/setter - dependencyCompat
 macros should be avoided and discouraged.

 Observers and computed properties will throw an error if they attempt to watch
-a getter which is not marked as watchable.
+a getter which is not marked as dependencyCompat.

 #### Debugging Assertions